bachmeil/blog/2020-02-07 trix-editor.md

 > Has anyone built a substantial one like this for their own use?

 I don't know what is meant by "substantial", but I did have [an old experiment sitting around](https://gist.github.com/bachmeil/7c19e72b9a5c49a85e8cecb0b7a7f3ca).
 In only 20 lines of html, you get a full [Trix editor](https://trix-editor.org/) thanks to [the CDN linked on cdnjs](https://cdnjs.com/libraries/trix).
+You can [test a demo here](trix-demo.html).
 It has the following features:

 - WYSIWYG editor
 - Professional design (by the Basecamp team, not me)